avthart/cloud-native-engineering/content/posts/create-your-own-minikube-using-vagrant-and-kubeadm.md

 sudo sed -i '0,/ExecStart=/s//Environment="KUBELET_EXTRA_ARGS=--cgroup-driver=cgroupfs"\n&/' /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
 ```

 As mentioned before, we will use kubeadm to install the cluster.
-We only have to provide the node name and ip address that is known by externally, so that we don 't see SSL error messages when connecting from your local machine.
+We only have to provide the node name and IP address that is known by externally, so that we don 't see SSL error messages when connecting from your local machine.

 ```bash
 IPADDR=`ifconfig enp0s8 | grep Mask | awk '{print $2}'| cut -f2 -d:`